gfxdisp/ColorVideoVDP/pycvvdp/vvdp_data/README.md

 ## cvvdp_parameters.json

-This file contains the parameters from ColourVideoVDP calibration.
+This file contains the parameters from ColorVideoVDP calibration.

 ## display_models.json

 Contains a list of available display models.
 Each display models specifies:
 * Display geometry: its dimensions and resolution
 * Display photometric characteristic: its peak luminance, black level, reflectivity
 * Input color space and EOTF: name listed in colorspaces.json.
-Each colorspace specifies its primaries and an EOTF used to tranform display-encoded values into linear colour.
+Each colorspace specifies its primaries and an EOTF used to tranform display-encoded values into linear color.

 Each entry contains the following fields: